East African campaign (World War II): Anglo-Egyptian Sudan

 The Italian bombers returned next morning and Slim ordered a withdrawal from Gallabat Ridge 3 mi west to less exposed ground that evening.
 Sappers from the 21st Field Company remained behind to demolish the remaining buildings and stores in the fort.
 The artillery bombarded Gallabat and Metemma and set off Italian ammunition dumps full of pyrotechnics.
 British casualties since 6 November were 42 men killed and 125 wounded.
 The brigade patrolled to deny the fort to the Italians and on 9 November, two Baluch companies attacked and held the fort during the day and retired in the evening.
 During the night an Italian counter-attack was repulsed by artillery-fire and next morning the British re-occupied the fort unopposed.
 Ambushes were laid and prevented Italian reinforcements from occupying the fort or the hills on the flanks, despite frequent bombing by the Regia Aeronautica.

 Southern front, 1940

 British East Africa (Kenya)

-On the Italian declaration of war on 10 June 1940, East Africa Force (Lieutenant-General Douglas Dickinson) comprised two East African brigades of the King's African Rifles organised as a Northern Brigade and a Southern Brigade comprising a reconnaissance regiment, a light artillery battery and the 22nd Mountain Battery Royal Indian Artillery (RIA).
+On the Italian declaration of war on 10 June 1940, East Africa Force (Lieutenant-General Douglas Dickinson) comprised two East African brigades of the King's African Rifles organised as a Northern Brigade and a Southern Brigade with a reconnaissance regiment, a light artillery battery and the 22nd Mountain Battery Royal Indian Artillery (RIA).
 By March 1940, the KAR strength had reached 883 officers, 1,374 non-commissioned officers and 20,026 African other ranks.
 Wavell ordered Dickinson to defend Kenya and to pin down as many Italian troops as possible.
-Dickinson planned to defend Mombasa with the 1st East African Infantry Brigade and to deny a crossing of the Tana River and the fresh water at Wajir, with the 2nd East African Infantry Brigade.
+Dickinson planned to defend Mombasa with the 1st East African Infantry Brigade and to deny a crossing of the Tana River and the fresh water at Wajir with the 2nd East African Infantry Brigade.